Jinx (Rory Gallagher album)

 Jinx is the twelfth album and the ninth studio album by the Irish musician Rory Gallagher.
+It was his final album for Chrysalis Records; the remainder of his work would be issued on independent labels.
+It was his last studio album for five years.

 In 2000 it was remastered with different track order and bonus tracks.
 The length of some songs is also different from the LP.

 Track listing

 All tracks composed by Rory Gallagher except where indicated.